 Is hemp oil the same as CBD oil?
 There are many different oils, especially when it comes to oils that are removed from the plant.
 CBD oil is extracted from the flowers, leaves, and stalks of the hemp plant.
 Naturally, these are the parts of the plant that contain cannabidiol.
-The oil that is made this way contains CBD and is usually marketed as a means to battle against symptoms of various conditions, including insomnia, anxiety, and pain.
 On the other hand, hemp oil is manufactured from hemp seeds and usually marketed as a product rich in nutrients, including proteins, vitamin E, omega-6 acids, omega-3 acids, and unsaturated acids.
 Hemp oil is usually best used for skincare and is slowly taking over the cosmetic world.
 The hemp seed oil contains no CBD!
 So, if you are looking online and end up paying a lot of money for hemp seed oil thinking it is CBD, beware!!

 One of the most notable differences between these two types of oils is the extraction process.
 CBD can be extracted via CO2 extraction processes or via the ethanol extraction, depending on the distributor’s preference.
 On the other hand, hemp oil is created via a method called cold pressing.
 Cold pressing is a method that is used to preserve the nutritious contents of the seeds rather than separate them during extraction.
 In conclusion, we can say that the main difference between these two oils is the fact that hemp oil contains virtually no CBD at all.
 It also does not contain other cannabinoids like THC and has limited terpenes.
 CBD oil is the one that has most of the benefits people are seeking.